-- Know the technical characteristics of microphones. - Be able to choose a microphone according to the datasheet. - Be able to model (sensitivity) an electrodynamic omnidirectional microphone.
+- Expected knowledge - know the usual characteristics of an electroacoustic chain - know what is lumped elements modelling - know the equivalent components describing and mechanical and acoustical behaviour - Know the technical characteristics of microphones. - Be able to choose a microphone according to the datasheet. - Be able to model (sensitivity) an electrodynamic omnidirectional microphone. - Expected Skills.
+Be able to: